bob01/eth-widgets/README.md

 - changes color to yellow at 30% and red for the last 20% or...
 - allows specification of a "reserve" %.
 In that case pilot flys to 0, bar goes red if pilot chooses to go further
 - critial alerts will be accompanied by a haptic vibe
-- voltage alerts when cell voltages below low or critical thresholds can be always on or based on some condition
+- voltage alerts when cell voltages below low or critical thresholds can be always on or based on a condition

 ### Settings
 ![image](https://github.com/user-attachments/assets/2f49aa7b-116e-4d1e-ad78-8a28c4bd4f5f)